Naylaxa/Naylaxa/README.md

 ## Hi there 👋

+My name is Nayla, a software engineering student living in Indonesia.

 <!--
 **Naylaxa/Naylaxa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.